flux-framework/flux-core/doc/man3/flux_reactor_create.rst

 ============

 :func:`flux_reactor_create` returns a :type:`flux_reactor_t` object on success.
-On error, NULL is returned, and errno is set appropriately.
+On error, NULL is returned, and :var:`errno` is set appropriately.

 :func:`flux_reactor_run` returns the number of active watchers on success.
-On failure, it returns -1 with errno set.
-A failure return is triggered when the application sets errno and calls :func:`flux_reactor_stop_error`.
+On failure, it returns -1 with :var:`errno` set.
+A failure return is triggered when the application sets :var:`errno` and calls :func:`flux_reactor_stop_error`.

 ERRORS